sylvaticus/BetaML.jl/README.md

 - **Other examples**

-Further examples are provided as [Jupyter notebooks](https://sylvaticus.github.io/BetaML.jl/dev/Notebooks.html).
+Further examples, with more advanced techniques in order to improve predictions, are provided as [Jupyter notebooks](https://sylvaticus.github.io/BetaML.jl/dev/Notebooks.html).

 ## Alternative packages